A general Banach-Stone type theorem and applications: Consequences

 Denote by $C_b(X,R)$ the sublattice of bounded continuous functions from $X$ to $R$.

-In \cite{MR0020715} Kaplansky proved that if $X$ is compact and \emph{$R$-normal}\footnote{Following \cite{MR0020715}, $X$ is \emph{$R$-normal} if for any pair of disjoint closed sets $F,G\subseteq X$ and $\alpha,\beta\in R$, there is $f\in\mathcal{A}$ which equals $\alpha$ on $F$ and $\beta$ on $G$.}, then the lattice $C(X,R)$ determines $X$ completely, and in \cite{MR0026240}, classified additive lattice isomorphisms between these lattices of functions in the case that $R=\mathbb{R}$.
+In \cite{MR0020715} Kaplansky proved that if $X$ is compact and \emph{$R$-normal} (this is a stronger version of strong regularity; see \cite[p.\ 618]{MR0020715}), then the lattice $C(X,R)$ determines $X$ completely, and in \cite{MR0026240}, classified additive lattice isomorphisms between these lattices of functions in the case that $R=\mathbb{R}$.
 We improve on these results in the following ways: We allow $X$ to be non-compact (only locally compact), obtain a recovery theorem for $X$ from a subcollection $\mathcal{A}$ of $C_b(X,R)$ (Theorem \ref{theoremkaplanskywithoutlowerbound}), and classify lattice isomorphisms in the case of non-real-valued functions for first-countable spaces (Theorem \ref{theoremclassificationlatticemorphismfirstcountable}).

 We will consider sublattices $\mathcal{A}$ of $C_b(X,R)$ which satisfy \begin{enumerate}[label=(L\arabic*)] \item for all $f,g\in\mathcal{A}$, $\overline{[f\neq g]}$ is compact; \item for all $f\in\mathcal{A}$, every open set $U\subseteq X$, every $x\in U$ and $\alpha\in R$, there exists $g\in\mathcal{A}$ such that $g(x)=\alpha$ and $[g\neq f]\subseteq U$. \end{enumerate}